automata-network/docs/docs/2fa/introduction.md

 - Exploitation of excessive or unlimited ERC20 allowance
 - Rise of social engineering attacks, such as phishing scams

 Not all security measures are made equal.
-2FA Guru’s secret seed is based on the strongest technical guarantees with Automata’s impenetrable technical design.
+2FA Guru’s secret generation, storage and verification is based on the strongest technical guarantees with Automata’s impenetrable technical design.
 This makes it nigh-impossible for malicious agents to intercept, obtain, or duplicate the authentication factor.

 ## 2FA Guru features
 - Anti-phishing protection.
 Crypto is fun and exciting, but there are serious risks.
 Make sure your accounts are resistant to real-time identity attacks.